 Specific claims

 The maximum amount payable is $150 million per claim.
-The compensation determined by a settlement agreement between Canada and the claimant First Nation and monetary awards established by the specific claims tribunal will typically be paid in 1 lump-sum.
+The compensation determined by a settlement agreement between Canada and the claimant First Nation, an advance payment agreement between Canada and the claimant First Nation, or monetary awards established by the Specific Claims Tribunal will typically be paid in 1 lump-sum.
+The maximum amount payable includes advance payments made prior to finalization of the settlement, if applicable.
 However, special circumstances may occur where scheduled payments are necessary.
-For example, the specific claims tribunal could issue several decisions establishing monetary awards and Canada could achieve several settlement agreements in a given fiscal year.
+For example, the Specific Claims Tribunal could issue several decisions establishing monetary awards and Canada could achieve several settlement agreements in a given fiscal year.
 In this instance Canada may be obliged to make instalment payments until the Specific Claims Settlement Fund is replenished through supplementary estimates.
 In all instances, Canada will reserve the right to pay out all outstanding amounts.

 Specific claims exceeding $150 million

-Settlements where compensation exceeds $150 million must be sourced from funds drawn down from the fiscal framework following cabinet approval of a settlement mandate.
+Settlements where compensation exceeds $150 million must be sourced from funds drawn down from the fiscal framework following Cabinet approval of a settlement mandate.
+However, advance payments for such claims must be sourced from the Specific Claims Settlement Fund and do not require Cabinet approval.

 Special claims